ASadTurtle/WordGame/readMe.md

 If your reading this still of your own volition, thanks for sticking around, and props for getting through a readMe file without getting bored.
-I'll take this opportunity to say if you ahve any feedback for my project, I truly would love to hear it, you can DM me on my Discord account any time, which is likely where you found this repo in the first place.
+I'll take this opportunity to say if you have any feedback for my project, I truly would love to hear it, you can DM me on my Discord account any time, which is likely where you found this repo in the first place.